greese/dasein-cloud-joyent/README.md

 Configuration
 -------------------

-To connect to Joynet Manta Sevice you can use ProviderLoader classes.
+To connect to Joynet Manta Sevice you can use ProviderLoader class.

-# Provider loader
+### Provider loader

-This is a pre-configured class where you have to specify the following system properties.
+This class creates ProviderContext object with all necessary data.
+You have to specify the following system properties to pass data into ProviderContext object.

 Required properties: